Memitaru/twilio-autopilot-sample-setup/README.md

 In this sample project we will use only one Function to display dynamic content (for example, repeating to the user the booking details after they submit the booking to our bot)

 * Go to https://www.twilio.com/console/functions/overview (Note: You are seeing the v2.0 of Functions which at the time of writing is our brand new format!)
-* Click on "Create Service" to create your service that will host your function file (and any other files you want to add later)
+* Click on `Create Service` to create your service that will host your function file (and any other files you want to add later)
-* After you are in the Service page click on "+Add" to add the new Function.
+* After you are in the Service page click on `+Add` to add the new Function.
 You can leave it as "Protected" mode which means that it can be used through Twilio and not externally
-* Copy paste the code from the resources in this repo "handle-booking.js"
+* Copy paste the code from the resources in this repo `handle-booking.js`
-* Click Save and then Deploy All
+* Click `Save` and then `Deploy All`
 * You should have something like the screen below.
 Notice the green tick next to the function name which means the changes have been applied
 <insert image>
-* Finally, copy somewhere the URL of the Function ("Copy URL" option) as it will be used later
+* Finally, copy somewhere the URL of the Function (`Copy URL` option) as it will be used later

 ### Create the TwiML Bin
 In this sample project we use a simple TwiML Bin to simulate the handoff-to-agent functionality.